-3. Where no Council reticulated wastewater system or community wastewater system is available or utilised, any proposed activity shall be serviced via an onsite system and the system shall be designed in accordance with AS/NZS 1547:2012 Onsite Wastewater Management Standards.
+3. Where no Council reticulated wastewater system or community wastewater system is available or utilised, any proposed activity shall be serviced via an onsite system and the system shall be designed in accordance with AS/NZS 1547:2012 "Onsite Wastewater Management Standards".

-- adequate to serve the proposed subdivision. - b.
-Availability of land for wastewater disposal on site. - c.
-Compliance with the provisions of the Kaipara District Council Engineering Standards 2011 where new reticulation is proposed. - d.
+- where new reticulation is proposed. - d.
 Capacity of existing wastewater treatment and disposal system, to which the outfall will be connected. - e.
 Provision of a reticulated system with a gravity outfall is provided, or where not practical, provision of alternative individual pump connections (with private rising mains), or new pumping stations, complete pressure, or vacuum systems. - f.
 Where a reticulated system is not available, or a connection is impracticable, provision of a suitable wastewater treatment or other disposal systems. - g.
 Effects on cultural effects. - h.
 Effects on ecological values.

-MHDA-S17 Minimum Floor Level
+Minimum Floor Level

 - 1. Where a Habitable Building is proposed, the Habitable Building shall have a minimum: - a.
 Floor level of 3.5m above mean sea level (Reference One Tree Point Datum). - b.
-Freeboard level of 500mm above 100-year ARI (climate change adjusted). - 2.
-Where a building contains a Commercial Activity or is a Non-habitable Building it shall have a minimum: - a.
+Freeboard level of 500mm above 100-year ARI (climate change adjusted). - Where a building contains a Commercial Activity or is a Non-habitable Building it shall have a minimum: - a.
 Floor level of 3.3m above sea level (Reference One Tree Point Datum). - b.
 Freeboard level of 300mm above 100-year ARI (climate change adjusted).

 - 3. Where compliance is not achieved with MHDA-S17 matters over which discretion is restricted: - a.
-Whether the size, location and design of the proposed building has sufficient height clearance to mitigate the risk of being affected by inundation and has the structural integrity to withstand inundation. - b.
+Whether the size, location and design of the proposed building has sufficient height clearance to mitigate the risk of being affected by inundation, and has the structural integrity to withstand inundation. - b.
 Whether the building will perform safely under hazard conditions for the life of the structure.

-MHDA-S18 Active Open Space
+Active Open Space

-- 1. All residential allotments shall be located within 400m^2 of an active open space area. - 2.
-Any active open space area shall be no less than $300m^2$ in area. - 4.
+- 1. All residential allotments shall be located within 400m of an active open space area. - 2.
+Any active open space area shall be no less than 300m2 in area. - 3.
+All active open spaces shall include flat open spaces suitable for a range of informal recreational activities. - 4.
 No matters of discretion as subdivision defaults to Discretionary Activity if compliance is not achieved with MHDA-S18.